-The consolidated financial statements include the accounts of Xperi Corporation and each of its wholly owned subsidiaries.
+The consolidated financial statements include the accounts of Xperi Corporation, its wholly owned subsidiaries, and a majority-owned subsidiary.
+In the fourth quarter of fiscal 2018, the Company formed and funded a new research entity.
+The Company owns approximately 85% of the outstanding equity of this new entity and has consolidated the results of the entity in its consolidated financial statements beginning in the fourth quarter of fiscal 2018.
 The accompanying consolidated financial statements have been prepared in accordance with generally accepted accounting principles ("GAAP") in the United States ("U.S.").
 All significant intercompany balances and transactions are eliminated in consolidation.